CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

             non-grouped-tiles into a single Mesh by Unity.

-    3 - If you have done the above steps and still get an error like "Mesh.colors is out of bounds..." try exporting the .obj file with Merge Vertices disabled in the Crocotile3D .obj export settings and see if it works.
+    3 - If you have done the above steps and still get an error like "Mesh.colors is out of bounds..." try exporting the .obj file with Merge Vertices disabled in the Crocotile3D export settings and see if it works.
             - These are cases i have yet to find out if i can do anything about them to make it work.
             - Another thing you can do is to export enabling Object by Object to see which one is